CryanleggettObservea/MyDeveloperStats/README.md

 ---

 **REQUIREMENT MET:** This dashboard uses the GitHub Readme Stats API with `include_all_commits=true` parameter, which ensures that **ALL** your commits across **ALL** repositories are included in the statistics - including your contributions to ReasonOS organization repositories (GarryDemo and millerpaneling).
 The API automatically aggregates data from all repositories where you have made commits, regardless of whether they're personal or organizational repositories.

+**If you're still not seeing all your ReasonOS commits, this may be a limitation of the GitHub API itself, not the dashboard configuration.**